Skip to main content

 • “Gameplay is polished and seems to be bug free despite the early state of the game.”

-• “Missions are buggy; enemies are too difficult with 2 people.
-The zombie bug is impossible at the end if you don't have more than 2 people (if one gets stuck by collisions, you lose), the robot is nearly impossible even with the laser weapon, and the mutant can't be killed with 2 people as one person doesn't do enough damage.
-The game looks great but that's where all positives end.”
+• “Missions are buggy, enemies are too difficult with 2 people, the zombie bug is impossible at the end if you don't have more than 2 people (if one gets stuck by collisions, it's over, you lose), the robot is damn near impossible even with the laser weapon, the mutant can't be killed with 2 people as one person doesn't do enough damage; sure the game looks great, but that's where all positives end.”

 • grinding